ubite7/ubite7/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, C++
 - ⚡ Fun fact: part- time Taxi driver

 <!--
 **ubite7/ubite7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.